-TIP number 2: Try to put a benchtop close to the fridge so you can put shopping away.
+TIP number 2: Try to put a benchtop close to the fridge so you can put shopping away easily.
 You will also be able to get several things out without dropping anything.
 Bonus points for having this benchtop double as your prep zone.

 Non-consumables: we’re talking about everything else you need to store.
 Keep the other zones in mind when doing this.
 Put the things you use most often in easy reach.
 Put the things like the “good” cutlery set, the birthday candles, and other special occasion items in a location high up or low down.

 Everyone’s got to have an odds and ends drawer in their house.
 The thingamajigs you’re not sure what to do with get chucked in there.
 Pens, rubber bands, batteries, sticky tape, mysterious electrical things, the list goes on.
 Try and re-arrange it to make it easier to find things.

 Tea & Coffee Zone

 I am a coffee drinker and having a dedicated area for it is so handy.
 Especially when I'm half a sleep in the mornings and almost blind.
 I use a fancy machine that stays plugged in off to the side, in my walk-in pantry.
 It’s also close to the microwave that I use to heat up the milk.
 You might have a kettle that’s plugged in near the sink so it’s easy to fill up.
 Whatever the case, have everything you need (such as mugs and sugar) nearby and perhaps out of the way of the main activities in the kitchen.